BenSuth/video-editor/README.md

 # video-editor
-A video editing engine, with a CLI using Rust and Gstreamer Services
+A video editing engine and CLI using Rust and Gstreamer Services